On Possible Indicators of Negative Selection in Germinal Centers: Mutation Count Distribution

 In particular, we now know that the variance (given by $C_2$) and the third central moment ($C_3$) must grow linearly in time.
 This is corroborated by simulation in figures~\ref{fig:M1C2}a,\ref{fig:M1C2}b, and \ref{fig:C3skew}a.

 With this knowledge, we can finally estimate the skew of the mutant distribution.
 Plugging into the definition of skew, we find

 This is supported by simulation results in~\ref{fig:C3skew}b, where the skew indeed decays as $1/\sqrt{t}$.
 Therefore, there will be no long-term skew in the mutation count histogram, regardless of the choice of fitnesses.
-Therefore, the hypothesis outlined at the start of the section is false.
+And so, the hypothesis outlined at the start of the section is false.